OliviaCrrbb/Boston-Airbnb-Price-Analysis/README.md

 4. Correlation heatmap for some of the most prominent `features_of_interest`;

-5. `price` spreads based on location: evenly or unevenly?;
+5. `price` changes based on location: uniformly or not??;

 6. Build a linear regression model that explains to what extent distance from Boston downtown predicts variations in property `price`.